lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

 ### Run goals

-- Get classrooms for grades 5-8
+- Get classrooms for grades 6-8
 - Bring some kind of heat-generating item to the freezer to thaw the cooler
 - Get a power hammer with brick walls (multiple in single run, preferably)
-- Reservoir
-  - Ride boat from basement side of reservoir
 - Find more potential admin accounts for the Blackbridge terminal
+- Find more information about the countries of the world for sigil puzzle reasons

 ### Unanswered Questions